shadowfre4k/MFC/README.md

 # MFC
-RAting system that compares two Movie via Rotten Tomatoes API and inserts the winner into Youtube search API and should feed back a Trailer for the movie
+Rating system that compares two Movie via Rotten Tomatoes API and inserts the winner into Youtube search API and should feed back a Trailer for the movie